Paid traffic is a great option for affiliate marketers looking to grow their business quickly and make commissions at scale.

 The main downside with paid traffic sources, of course, is that you ONLY get traffic when you’re willing to pay for it!

-But as long as you’ve chosen a product to promote with a high enough price point, then purchasing paid traffic is an excellent way to grow your business!
+But as long as you’ve chosen a product to promote with a high enough average payout value (APV), then purchasing paid traffic is an excellent way to scale – because you can earn enough to cover your spend and then some!

 A lot of our newer affiliate clients approach their entire online business with one question in mind: “How do I pay a platform like Facebook to give me money back?”

-Paid traffic is a powerful lever to grow your business, but for a sustainable and profitable long-term business, you should be thinking about the backend and treat paid ads as a lead generation tool, not an entire business on their own.
+Paid traffic is a powerful lever for growing your business, but for a sustainable and profitable long-term business, you should be thinking about the backend and treat paid ads as a lead generation tool, not an entire business on its own.

 That means building an affiliate marketing email list for repeat business, growing a branded organic presence, and tracking both customer lifetime value (LTV) and average order value (AOV) across offers.